rposborne/wpcap/README.md

 WPcap is opinionated, and currently reasonably narrow minded.

-WPcap assumptions
+WPcap expectations

-  * Local Macine is a Mac running MAMP
+  * Local Macine is a Mac running MAMP (for now)
   * Remote Server is a brand new Ubuntu Server
-  * Passwordless access to remote server has be established (ssh keys)
+  * Passwordless access to remote server has be established (ssh keys) **Capistrano Requirment**
-  * Wordpress is using mysql
+  * Using a SMTP Mailer Plugin for E-Mail delivery ie. wp-mail-smtp

 WPcap server configuration